microsoft/typespec/docs/language-basics/documentation.md

 # Documenting APIs

-There is 2 ways to document your API using TypeSpec:
+There are 2 ways to document your API using TypeSpec:

 - `@doc` decorator
 - `/** */` Doc comments